 I promise that I wasn’t always obsessed with hunting.
 There was a time when I would roll my eyes and firmly refuse any invitation to go hunting, fishing, or shooting.
 A diagnosis of malignant melanoma opened my eyes to trying new things and to be with my husband and kids.
 Little did I know that I would fall head over heels with the outdoors.
 I cannot walk past a gun shop without going over to the counter to dream of my next purchase (I really do love them all), and heaven help if I get in a store with outdoor gear like fishing poles and even camping gear.

 My poor sweet husband might even regret taking me out on my first hunting trip.
 (He’s one of the reasons I’m so obsessed with hunting now.)
 I shot a wild pig on my first hunt.
 It was such an amazing chance to learn and become interested in conservation.
 I was out that day in borrowed camo and hat from my husband and even used his crossbow.
-That sparked a frenzy in me to learn everything I can about life in the outdoors.
+That sparked a frenzy in me to learn everything I could about life in the outdoors.
 Now I have more camo than he does!
 (Hey, I get cold!)

 I always have a goofy grin when I imagine myself with a magnificent elk or my first mallard.
 That feeling is what drives me to keep going outside even when the hike stinks, the snow is deep, or I am tired and cranky.
 It always pays off, and I always am thankful for every day spent outside.